Turbocharge Retirement with a Solo 401(k)

 Fortunately, there’s a great option available that caters to the self-employed.
 You can enroll in a solo 401(k).

 So, what is a solo 401(k)?
 It’s a 401(k) designed specifically for self-employed business owners with no employees.
 You can, however, use the account to cover your spouse.
 There aren’t any age or income restrictions, and you can contribute up to $56,000 this year.
-And, you can throw in an extra $6,000 catch-up contribution if you’re at least 50 years old.
+You can even throw in an extra $6,000 catch-up contribution if you’re at least 50 years old.

 The solo 401(k) has several perks that make it better than other retirement options.
 For one, you can contribute a whole lot more to a solo 401(k) than you can to an IRA, for example.
 With the average IRA, you can only save up to $7,000 annually, which can make for a slow-growing retirement fund.
 You can contribute eight times as much with the solo 401(k).